-- Presenting workshops, seminars and training programs to staff - Implementing a Small Business Strategy Team to identify issues and solutions pertaining tosmall business performance within procurement and among site customers.
+- Presenting workshops, seminars, and training programs to staff - Implementing a Small Business Strategy Team to identify issues and solutions

-- Establishing, maintaining and using small business source lists, guides, and other data forsoliciting subcontractors. - Contacting minority and small business development organizations - Attending small, minority, and women-owned small business procurement conferences and business fairs. - Partnering with applicable community organizations to host small business outreach events.
+- Establishing, maintaining, and using small business source lists, guides, and other data for soliciting subcontractors. - Contacting minority and small business development organizations - Attending small, minority, and women-owned small business procurement conferences and business fairs. - Partnering with applicable community organizations to host small business outreach events.

-NTESS ensures that SB concerns will have an equitable opportunity to compete for subcontracts by following a procurement process that drives to maximize SB participation and by encouraging our personnel to seek the use of approved SB sources and to develop new capable sources on new businessopportunities.
+NTESS ensures that SB concerns will have an equitable opportunity to compete for subcontracts by following a procurement process that drives to maximize SB participation and by encouraging our personnel to seek the use of approved SB sources and to develop new capable sources on new business opportunities.
 The purpose of these efforts is to provide information and assistance to socioeconomic businesses and/or individuals who may be interested in becoming subcontractors to NTESS.
 These efforts include-

 - a.
-Outreach efforts to obtain sources- - (1) Publicize subcontract opportunities through Sandia's Business Opportunity Website, and as appropriate, through participation in SB publications, trade fairs, federal procurement conferences, industry conferences and local affiliations, such as the Albuquerque Chambers of Commerce - (2) Be an active member of or collaborate with the following organizations- - DOE Matchmaking (matching NTESS program offices with small businesses interested in doing business with NTESS.) - Women's Business Enterprise National Council - Women's Business Council Southwest - National Association of Women Business Owners - National 8(a) Association - HUBZone Contractors' National Council - American Indian Chamber of Commerce of New Mexico (AICC) - Minority Business Development Agency (MBDA) - Albuquerque Chambers of Commerce, including Hispano, Black, and GreaterAlbuquerque - NM Procurement Technical Assistance Programs (PTAPs) and Centers (PTACs) - Small Business Administration (SBA) - (3) Use parent companies to gain access to various organizations supporting SB concerns - (4) Provide assistance to develop SB concerns in the following areas as appropriate- - Bidder's conferences to discuss and advise on specifications, statements of workand interpretation of requirements - Provide a 5% pricing preference for appropriate procurements for capable New
+Outreach efforts to obtain sources- - (1) Publicize subcontract opportunities through Sandia's Business Opportunity Website, and as appropriate, through participation in SB publications, trade fairs, federal procurement conferences, industry conferences and local affiliations, such as the Albuquerque Chambers of Commerce - (2) Be an active member of or collaborate with the following organizations- - DOE Matchmaking (matching NTESS program offices with small businesses interested in doing business with NTESS.) - Women's Business Enterprise National Council - Women's Business Council Southwest - National Association of Women Business Owners - National 8(a) Association - HUBZone Contractors' National Council - American Indian Chamber of Commerce of New Mexico (AICC) - Minority Business Development Agency (MBDA) - Albuquerque Chambers of Commerce, including Hispano, Black, and Greater Albuquerque - NM Procurement Technical Assistance Programs (PTAPs) and Centers (PTACs) - Small Business Administration (SBA) - (3) Use parent companies to gain access to various organizations supporting SB concerns - (4) Provide assistance to develop SB concerns in the following areas as appropriate- - Bidder's conferences to discuss and advise on specifications, statements of work and interpretation of requirements - Provide a 5% pricing preference for appropriate procurements for capable New

-- Mexico small, HUBZone, SDB, WOSB, VOSB, and SDVOSB concerns - Site quality surveys to evaluate system and provide assistance to meet quality assurance requirements - Post-award assistance to ensure requirements are fully understood and to assist in purchase order performance, as requested - Financial assistance in the form of progress payments, where appropriate - In-house SB symposia attended by procurement, projects, engineering, and facilities, to discuss and advise on new programs and upcoming requirements - One-on-one interviews with SB concerns in-house and at SB conferences
+- Mexico small, HUBZone, SDB, WOSB, VOSB, and SDVOSB concerns - Site quality surveys to evaluate system and provide assistance to meet quality assurance requirements - Post-award assistance to ensure requirements are fully understood and to assist in purchase order performance, as requested - Financial assistance in the form of progress payments, where appropriate - In-house SB symposia attended by procurement, projects, engineering, and facilities, to discuss and advise on new programs and upcoming requirements - One-on-one interviews with SB concerns in-house and at SB conferences - Provide a 10% pricing preference for appropriate procurement from capable HUBZone small business concerns